Chris Mitchell

 - Open Trusted Computing, an EU 6th Framework Integrated Project, defined and implemented an open Trusted Computing framework.

-- Distributed Trust, an EPSRC funded project investigating the use of trusted computing technologies to support greater levels of trust in the Grid.
-See also the Trusted Grid Computing home page.
+- Distributed Trust, an EPSRC funded project that investigated the use of trusted computing technologies to support greater levels of trust in the Grid.

 - He was a member of the EPSRC-funded Network of Excellence on Digital Electronic Identity, led by Dr. M. Rajarajan of City University.
 This two-year collaboration, running from 2008 to 2010, involves a range of industrial and academic partners from the UK and India.